Skip to content

 Import Pandas Dataframe into PyGWalker

 That's it.
-Now you have a Tableau-like user interface to analyze and visualize data by dragging and dropping variables.
+Now you have a tableau-alternative user interface to analyze and visualize data by dragging and dropping variables.

-PyGWalker: use a Tableau-like user interface to analyze and visualize data by dragging and dropping variables
+PyGWalker: use a tableau-alternative user interface to analyze and visualize data by dragging and dropping variables

 Cool things you can do: